The Way of Being

 This section addresses doubt(s) regarding the fundamental principle and the related perfect metaphysics.

-The critical doubts below are (i) self-consistency and (ii) external consistency or consistency with fact—experience of our world and science.
+The critical doubts include (i) self-consistency or conceptual consistency and (ii) external consistency or consistency with fact—experience of our world and science.
 Possibility as logical possibility achieves self-consistency, (which also achieves maximal possibility.
-Fact is perceptual and consistency with fact is achieved seeing percepts as concepts; this broadens ‘logic’ to what is frequently called ‘argument’.
+Fact is perceptual and consistency with fact is may be brought under conceptual consistency by seeing percepts as concepts (seeing concepts as mental contents); this broadens ‘logic’ to what is frequently called ‘argument’.
+It does so by finding oneness of fact and concept rather than by their mere juxtaposition.

 This raises a further issue—if consistency with fact is required, how can the universe be the realization of logical possibility be greater than our cosmos at all, let alone vastly or limitlessly greater.
-This is addressed in the section the block universe, determinism and indeterminism.
+This is addressed in the section the block universe, determinism and indeterminism where it is found that while the universe as universe is deterministic, the perspective from a relatively isolated cosmos is a join of determinism of some structures with indeterminism that allows non-sentient and conscious creative play in realization.

 Doubt is essential.
 Therefore let us observe that